When is the best time to accept an injury compensation offer?

 So when should I settle my claim?

-Your solicitor will present you with the facts.
-How much your claim is worth, what risks are involved, and what you would need to do to get the best possible compensation settlement.
+Your solicitor will provide you with the facts: how much your claim is worth, the risks involved, and the steps needed to secure the best possible compensation.

-If you do choose to claim through a personal injury solicitor, you are still in the driving seat.
-You should settle your claim when you want to, not when someone pressures you to.
+Even if you choose to work with a personal injury solicitor, you're still in control.
+You should settle your claim on your terms, not under pressure.

-Independent legal advice from Quittance's panel of solicitors puts you in control, not the insurance company.
+Independent legal advice from Quittance's panel of solicitors keeps you in control, not the insurance company.

 Have you already received a compensation offer?

-If you have received a compensation offer and are wondering whether to accept it, you can cross-check the offer with our injury compensation calculator.
-The calculator will give you a good idea of how much you could expect to receive in both general and special damages:
+If you've received a compensation offer and are unsure whether to accept it, you can compare it using our injury compensation calculator.
+The calculator below provides an accurate estimate of what you could expect to receive in both general and special damages:

 I'm not happy with my personal injury settlement, what can I do?

-If you have already accepted a compensation settlement, you cannot claim for more money, even if your injuries are later discovered to be more serious.
-For this reason, you should not accept an early offer of compensation before a full medical exam has been carried out.
+If you've already accepted a settlement, you can't claim additional compensation, even if your injuries turn out to be more serious.
+For this reason, it's important not to accept an early offer before a full medical exam

 Get expert advice now